How Much Description Should a Novel Have?

 Description is the seasoning that flavours a story.

-It’s the smattering of details that prevents your novel feeling bland.
-In the same way that just the right amount of carefully selected herbs and spices can bring a dish to life, the right amount of carefully selected descriptive detail can bring your novel to life.
+It’s the smattering of details that prevents a novel from feeling bland.
+In the same way that just the right amount of carefully selected herbs and spices can bring a dish to life, the right amount of carefully selected descriptive detail can bring a novel to life.

 Good description has the power to strike an almost musical chord of emotions, resulting, in the best of cases, in a kind of narrative trance in which the reader’s consciousness is buoyed up and swept along in the current of the story.